ethandobbss/duplicate-mrn-analysis/README.md

-# duplicate-mrn-analysis
+# Duplicate MRN Analysis Project
+---
 This is an E2E healthcare analysis for my professional portfolio.
-I use Python, SQL, and Power BI to identify duplicate MRN process improvement opportunities.
+I use Mockaroo, SQL, and Power BI to identify duplicate MRN process improvement opportunities.